Vtiger Sales Insights

 • Monitor your sales team’s performance by looking at idle deals, lost deals, overdue deals, and activity efficiency.

-Folders in Sales Insights
+Navigating to Sales Insights

 Before diving into the details, let us first see how to navigate to Sales Insights.